Madison Grant: Career and conservation efforts

 He was also a developer of wildlife management; he believed its development to be harmonized with the concept of eugenics.
-Grant helped to found the Bronx Zoo, build the Bronx River Parkway, save the American bison as an organizer of the American Bison Society, and helped to create Glacier National Park and Denali National Park.
-In 1906, as Secretary of the New York Zoological Society, he lobbied to put Ota Benga, a Congolese man from the Mbuti people (a tribe of "pygmies"), on display alongside apes at the Bronx Zoo.
+Grant helped to found the Bronx Zoo during his tenure as president of the New York Zoological Society, build the Bronx River Parkway, save the American bison as an organizer of the American Bison Society, and helped to create Glacier National Park and Denali National Park.
+In 1906, as secretary of the New York Zoological Society, he lobbied to put Ota Benga, a kidnapped Congolese man from the Mbuti people (a tribe of "pygmies"), on display alongside apes at the Bronx Zoo.

-Throughout the 1920s and 1930s, he served on the boards of many eugenic and philanthropic societies, including the board of trustees at the American Museum of Natural History, as director of the American Eugenics Society, vice president of the Immigration Restriction League, a founding member of the Galton Society, and one of the eight members of the International Committee of Eugenics.
+In addition to his conservationist work, Grant was an influential racist and eugenicist.
+Throughout the 1920s and 1930s, he served on the boards of many eugenic and philanthropic societies.
+He cofounded and served as the director of the American Eugenics Society, where he advocated the culling of the unfit from the human population.
+He also served on the board of trustees at the American Museum of Natural History, vice president of the Immigration Restriction League, a founding member of the Galton Society, and one of the eight members of the International Committee of Eugenics.

 He was awarded the gold medal of the Society of Arts and Sciences in 1929.
 In 1931, the world's largest tree (in Dyerville, California) was dedicated to Grant, Merriam, and Osborn by the California State Board of Parks in recognition for their environmental efforts.
 A subspecies of caribou was named after Grant as well (Rangifer tarandus granti, also known as Grant's Caribou).
 He was an early member of the Boone and Crockett Club (a big game hunting and conservation organization) since 1893, and he mobilized its wealthy members to influence the government to conserve vast areas of land against encroaching industries.
 He was the head of the New York Zoological Society from 1925 until his death.